meriah-dejoseph/poverty_meas_invariance/README.md

 # poverty_meas_invariance
-Project examining measurement invariance of 3 environmental dimensions of adversity and resources in the context of poverty
+Code from Capturing environmental dimensions of adversity and resources in the context of poverty across infancy through early adolescence: A moderated nonlinear factor model